rezakhosh78/PingNG/README.md

 <div align="center">

-Made with ❤️ for Android
+Made with ❤️ for Iranian people

 </div>